 A: Mania is pathological inflation of positive significance dimensions with reduced risk assessment.
 The positive valence baseline shifts dramatically—everything feels pleasant, exciting, full of opportunity.
 Neutral events feel significant.
 Positive events feel euphoric.
 Risk assessment shifts in the opposite direction—the "safe versus dangerous" axis moves toward safe.
 Consequences feel minimal.
 "What could go wrong?" gets dismissed.

 There's also excessive "success" retention.
 When things go well, the E(t) holds longer in AB.
 Positive significance gets amplified through extended recursive evaluation.
+Confidence and agency are elevated—"I can do this" becomes "I can do anything."
+The controllability axis shifts to "Everything is within my power."

 This cascades: each E(t) formed has inflated positive A(t) and reduced threat assessment.
 Decisions get made based on unrealistic significance evaluation.
 Over hours and days, behavior becomes increasingly risky—spending, relationships, projects—because A(t) doesn't provide appropriate warning signals.